peterhinch/micropython_eeprom/fram/FRAM_SPI.md

  2. `bdevice.py` (In root directory) Base class for the device driver.
  3. `fram_spi_test.py` Test programs for above.
 Assumes two 512KiB boards with CS connected to pins Y4 and Y5 respectively.
 Adapt for other configurations.
+ 4. `fram_fs_test.py` A torture test for littlefs.

-Installation: copy files 1 and 2 (optionally 3) to the target filesystem.
+Installation: copy files 1 and 2 to the target filesystem. `fram_spi_test.py` has a function `test()` which provides quick verification of hardware, but `cspins` and `get_fram` at the start of the file may need adaptation to your hardware.

 # 4. The device driver